crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 direct mapping to the business domain.
 This is what is considered a 'clean' software model of a business domain.
 Synthetic types should only exist to improve latency.
-If these object exist beyond improving latency then there is a flaw in the design.
+If these objects exist beyond improving latency, then there is a flaw in the design.

 ## Accuracy of the Domain Model